kieker-monitoring/moobench/README.md

 The following scripts are available for every supported framework ($FRAMEWORK) and language ($LANGUAGE):
 * In `frameworks/$FRAMEWORK-$LANGUAGE/measure.sh` a script is provided for regular execution (with default parameters)
-* In `frameworks/$FRAMEWORK-$LANGUAGE/runExponentialSizes.sh` a script is provided for execution with different call tree depth sizes (exponentially growing from 2)
+* In `frameworks/measureScaling.sh` a script is provided for execution with increased workload.
+This can be called with the mode, e.g., `./measureScaling.sh Kieker-java DEPTH` for call tree depth (`DEPTH`, alternative: `THREADS`).

 Each scripts will start different factorial experiments (started `$NUM_OF_LOOPS` times for repeatability), which will be: